 Affiliated Researcher, Waseda University Theatre Museum, Tokyo

-T. Clark, 'Ready for a close-up: Actor “likenesses” in Edo and Osaka’, in C. A. Gerstle, Kabuki Heroes in the Osaka Stage, 1780-1830 (London, British Museum Press, 2005), pp. 36-53 (also catalogue entries and editing).
+‘Ready for a close-up: Actor “likenesses” in Edo and Osaka’, in C. Andrew Gerstle, Kabuki Heroes in the Osaka Stage, 1780-1830, London: British Museum Press, 2005, pp. 36-53 (also catalogue entries and editing).